Prayer Time in Calgary, Canada

 How to Stay Updated

-• Jumah times: Check mosque websites or local Islamic centers like the Muslim Council of Calgary for Friday prayer schedules.
+Jumah Times: Check websites or local Islamic centres, like the Muslim Council of Calgary, for Friday prayer schedules.

-• Eid times: Mosques update Eid prayer times twice a year on their websites or social media.
-For Calgary, check sites like calgaryprayertimes.com closer to Eid.
+Eid times: Mosques update Eid prayer times twice a year on their websites or social media.
+For Calgary, check sites like calgaryprayertimes.com closerwebsites

 Why Are These Prayers Important?